Inao0/NewToolsInPharo/Chapters/MuTalk/MuTalk.md

 ![Dependencies browser for MyColors package](./figures/MyColorsDependenciesBrowser.png)

-We can now run a mutation analysis on our duplicated version of `Colors:
+We can now run a mutation analysis on our duplicated version of `Colors`:

 ```Smalltalk
 analysis := MTAnalysis new.